davincecode/scheduler-merge/README.md

 Use the psql -U development command to login to the PostgreSQL server with the username development and the password development.
 This command MUST be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.

-Create a database with the command CREATE DATABASE scheduler_development;.
+CREATE or USE existing DATABASE scheduler_development;.

 Copy the .env.example file to .env.development and fill in the necessary PostgreSQL configuration.
 The node-postgres library uses these environment variables by default.